 Q: What skills did you build in the D'Amore-McKim MBA that you are applying at your current job?

 A: The skills I developed at D’Amore-McKim while pursuing my MBA were crucial to my ability to find success at work.
 The MBA program is rigorous and pushes you to become proficient in a number of different disciplines all at once.
 I gained the experience and confidence to know that I am fully capable of handling the pressure to perform at a high level at a variety of tasks simultaneously.
 Furthermore, the analytic skills I honed in the classroom are essential to my ability to take an immense amount of data, comprehend how to analyze it, and communicate insights into the story it tells in a meaningful way.

 A: I am a firm believer that the healthcare industry is one of the most rewarding and exciting fields in our society.
 The work we do not only affects the bottom line of a company but also the health and well-being of all of our lives.
 The nature of business is to increase the value and economic standing for the company you work for, but with healthcare it’s different.
 In healthcare increasing the profit margin can decrease the quality of life for your customers.
 Healthcare gives us the opportunity to strive for a new standard in business, one that isn’t focused on creating efficiencies for dollars but rather innovates and streamlines to help improve the duration and quality of life.
-Healthcare needs strong business minds and the D’Amore-McKim Healthcare Track will put students in a great position to make a real difference in the world.
+Healthcare needs strong business minds and the D’Amore-McKim Healthcare concentration will put students in a great position to make a real difference in the world.